hayden-burger/Pokemon-2-Electric-Boogaloo/README.md

-# Pokémon: Near Peer Battle Simulation

-Welcome to our team's final project repository at the Naval Postgraduate School (NPS), showcasing our Pokémon Battle Simulator developed for the OA3801 Computational Methods course.
-This simulator pits Generation 1 Pokémon against each other in automated battles, providing insights into battle dynamics and outcomes based on statistical analysis.
+# Pokémon 2 Electric Boogaloo

+Our team meets again, but this time with a larger scope for our project.
+Our goal: what 6-Pokémon team can most efficiently beat the Elite Four

 ## About This Repository

 This repository includes data source files in CSV format, Python modules, and a Jupyter notebook that collectively run the battle simulations.
 The core functionality is encapsulated within `pokemon_module.py`, which defines the Pokémon classes, battle mechanics, and simulation logic.
-The Streamlit app, accessible [here](https://pokemonnearpeerbattlesim3801.streamlit.app/), visualizes the simulation outcomes.
+An example of our orignal project can be accessed via a Streamlit app, accessible [here](https://pokemonnearpeerbattlesim3801.streamlit.app/), visualizes the simulation outcomes.

 ### Contributors

 - Hayden Burger
 - Corinne Desroches
 - David Lee
-- John Tyler

 Special thanks to our course instructors and peers at NPS for their support and guidance throughout this project.